joommf/oommf-extension-dmi-d2d/README.md

 ## Examples

-Examples are provided in `.mif` files for the relaxation resulting in an isolated skyrmion state in a confined cuboid (with no periodic boundary conditions) and for the relaxation resulting in a skyrmion lattice in a unit cell of an infinite system (with periodic boundary conditions).
-Examples are provided for all three terms with the geometry adjusted suitably.
+We give examples in `.mif` files for the relaxation resulting in an isolated skyrmion state in a confined cuboid (with no periodic boundary conditions) and relaxation resulting in a skyrmion lattice in a unit cell of an infinite system (with periodic boundary conditions).
+Examples demonstrate the use of all three terms (with appropriately adjusted geometry).

 ## Other crystallographic classes